 The purpose of the employer's liability obligatory insurance is to insure an employee in the event of death or injury whilst at work.
-Income from this product is generated from the receipt of insurance and reinsurance premiums less amounts paid to cover claims and expenses incurred by the Company.
+Income from this product is generated from the receipt of insurance and reinsurance premiums less amounts paid to cover claims and expenses incurred by the Group.
 The amount payable to an employee in the event of death or injury is set in accordance with the laws of the Republic of Kazakhstan.
-As a result of the long period that it typically takes to finalise and settle claims for a given accident year employer's liability is regarded as 'long tail' business.
+As a result of the long period that it typically takes to finalise and settle claims for a given accident year, employer's liability is regarded as 'long tail' business.

 The key risks associated with this product are underwriting risk, such as, uncertainty in calculation of the insurance payment and others.
-The estimate of the reported loss is determined based on the following information:
+The estimated size of the reported loss is calculated based on the following information:

-- in case of persistent disablement of the employee: - amount of the lost future wages (income) to be reimbursed; - repayment period the period of physical disability established by the medical expert committee (it may be several years for lifetime disability benefit); - degree of employee's culpability. - in case of death: - funeral expenses; - number of persons having the right to be reimbursed for harm as required by the laws of the Republic of Kazakhstan; - age of persons having the right to be reimbursed for harm as required by the laws of the Republic of Kazakhstan; - amount of the lost future wages (income) to be reimbursed; - period of insurance payments.
+- in case of persistent disablement of the employee: - amount of the lost future wages (income) to be reimbursed; - repayment period the period of establishing physical disability by the medical expert committee (it may be several years for lifetime disability benefit); - degree of employer's culpability. - in case of death: - funeral expenses - number of persons having the right to be reimbursed for harm as required by the laws of the Republic of Kazakhstan; - age of persons having the right to be reimbursed for harm as required by the laws of the Republic of Kazakhstan; - amount of the lost future wages (income) to be reimbursed; - period of insurance payments.

-Insurance risk is managed mostly by means of pricing, product design, underwriting and management of insurance indemnities.
-The Company therefore monitors and responds to changes in the general economic and commercial environment in which it operates.
+Insurance risk is managed primarily through pricing, product design, underwriting and payments' management.
+The Group therefore monitors and reacts to changes in the general economic and commercial environment in which it operates.